Matthew Goddard

 So here you are.
 If you want to use template strings in python, then prefix the string with an f, and you’re done!

-One thought on “67: JavaScript templates strings in Python
+One response to “67: JavaScript templates strings in Python”

 Leave a Reply